ansible/ansible/docs/docsite/rst/playbook_guide/playbooks_checkmode.rst

       check_mode: true
       register: changes_to_important_config

-Running single tasks with ``check_mode: yes`` can be useful for testing Ansible modules, either to test the module itself or to test the conditions under which a module would make changes.
+Running single tasks with ``check_mode: true`` can be useful for testing Ansible modules, either to test the module itself or to test the conditions under which a module would make changes.
 You can register variables (see :ref:`playbooks_conditionals`) on these tasks for even more detail on the potential changes.

-.. note:: Prior to version 2.2 only the equivalent of ``check_mode: no`` existed.
+.. note:: Prior to version 2.2 only the equivalent of ``check_mode: false`` existed.
 The notation for that was ``always_run: yes``.

 Skipping tasks or ignoring errors in check mode
 -----------------------------------------------